PVH (NYSE:PVH) Issues Q2 2021 Earnings Guidance

-Several equities research analysts recently issued reports on PVH shares.
-Piper Sandler upped their price target on PVH from $109.00 to $128.00 and gave the stock an overweight rating in a report on Thursday, June 3rd.
-UBS Group increased their target price on shares of PVH from $132.00 to $141.00 and gave the company a buy rating in a research report on Thursday, April 1st.
+Several equities research analysts have commented on the stock.
+Deutsche Bank Aktiengesellschaft increased their price objective on shares of PVH from $100.00 to $108.00 and gave the company a hold rating in a research note on Friday, June 4th.
 They noted that the move was a valuation call.
-OTR Global initiated coverage on PVH in a report on Thursday, May 6th.
-They set a positive rating for the company.
-Telsey Advisory Group lifted their price objective on PVH from $122.00 to $128.00 and gave the stock an outperform rating in a report on Friday, June 4th.
-Finally, Citigroup increased their target price on shares of PVH from $112.00 to $118.00 and gave the stock a neutral rating in a research report on Tuesday, June 8th.
-One research analyst has rated the stock with a sell rating, seven have given a hold rating, eleven have issued a buy rating and one has assigned a strong buy rating to the stock.
-The company has a consensus rating of Buy and a consensus price target of $109.05.
+Royal Bank of Canada raised their price objective on shares of PVH from $106.00 to $112.00 and gave the stock a sector perform rating in a report on Friday, June 4th.
+They noted that the move was a valuation call.
+Citigroup raised their price objective on shares of PVH from $112.00 to $118.00 and gave the stock a neutral rating in a report on Tuesday, June 8th.
+The Goldman Sachs Group initiated coverage on shares of PVH in a report on Wednesday, July 14th.
+They issued a buy rating and a $127.00 price objective for the company.
+Finally, BMO Capital Markets raised their price objective on shares of PVH from $95.00 to $100.00 and gave the stock a market perform rating in a report on Thursday, June 3rd.
+One research analyst has rated the stock with a sell rating, seven have issued a hold rating, eleven have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+The stock currently has a consensus rating of Buy and an average price target of $109.05.

 PVH Company Profile